About the Tour

 Daniele's Take: Mishima holds the finest collection of old armour and weapons in the whole of Japan.
 Many of them were actually owned and used by famous samurai

 We will be staying at the Grand Prince Hotel Hiroshima.
-Breakfast, Lunch and Dinner included.
+Breakfast and Dinner included.

 Earlier today we will make our way to Miyajima – or Shrine Island – to see not only the Itsukushima Shrine and Treasure Museum but also the island’s famous giant Torii gate.
 Both seem to float on the water at high tide and we will visit all the locations at various times to be sure to see them as the tide rises and falls.